 The technique is cheap and requires less training because the areas of deterioration are located just by tone.
 However, chain dragging does not work on structures with asphalt overlays.
 Additionally, hearing biases can lead to different delamination maps.
 The results of the technique can also be affected by outside sources of noise such as traffic.
 Chain dragging only detects existing delamination which occurs after the rebar has been corroded significantly.

-The method is manual, subjective and does not provide enough data to accurately assess the structure.
+The method is manual, subjective and does not provide enough data to accurately assess the structure or help the asset owner develop an action plan for repairs.

 Current Method of Chain Dragging